Life Alert Medical Alert System Price and Value in 2025

 Life Alert Help Button

 The Help Button is one of our favorite Life Alert add-on devices.
-It’s a waterproof, red button with a two-way speaker.
-Other competitors offer emergency button add-on devices, but not many have two-way speaker capabilities.
+It’s a waterproof red button with a two-way speaker.
+Other competitors offer emergency button add-on devices, but not many have two-way-speaker capabilities.
 The adhesive allows you to place it anywhere it’s needed, and the battery lasts up to 10 years.
 Thanks to the waterproof design, it’s great for places where falls are more likely to happen — especially in the shower.
-Bundling the Help Button with your Master Unit and the Mobile + GPS device will give you the most well-rounded Life Alert package with complete protection no matter where you are.
+Bundling the Help Button with your Master Unit and the Mobile + GPS device will give you the most well-rounded Life Alert package for complete protection.

 How to Get the Best Deal With Life Alert

 During our research, we found that Life Alert wasn’t offering any promotions or deals, but it never hurts to ask a representative when ordering your system!
 To get the most bang for your buck, we’d recommend bundling the Master Unit with the Mobile + GPS unit and Help Button if your budget allows.
 It will cost you $20 per add-on.
 Many mobile units from other providers cost $30 to $40 on their own, so you’ll basically be getting both add-ons for the price of one mobile unit.
-However, the total cost ($89.95 per month) is pretty steep.
-If you’re not totally sold on Life Alert or you’re on a tight budget, we’d recommend considering other top medical alert systems to get a better deal.
+The total cost ($89.95 per month) is pretty steep, however, so it may not be ideal for older adults on a fixed income.

 Is Life Alert Right for Me?